shihaohong/journal-app/DEPLOY_REMOTE.md

 ## Workflow Summary

-1. **Development:** Use local D1 with `bun run dev:cf`
+1. **Development:** Use local D1 with `bun run dev:cf` for faster iteration
 2. **Testing:** Deploy to Cloudflare Pages to test with remote D1
 3. **Production:** Deploy to production when ready

-Remember: `wrangler pages dev` only supports local D1.
+**Remember:** `wrangler pages dev` only supports local D1.
 To test with remote D1, you must deploy to Cloudflare Pages.

+## Next Steps

+- Set up a custom domain in Cloudflare Pages settings
+- Configure R2 public access if you want direct image URLs (optional - API route works fine)
+- Set up database backups for production data
+- Consider adding rate limiting in Cloudflare dashboard